fatihbaltaci/Unity-Cardboard-LeapMotion/README.md

 # Unity-Cardboard-LeapMotion
+This is a Virtual Reality(VR) project.
 Integration of Unity + Cardboard + LeapMotion on Android device

 Unity Version: 5.3.4